Soul SirkUS: History

 The remixed World Play album was re-released with new artwork on the European-based Frontiers Records label.
 A live concert performed at the famed Fillmore theatre in San Francisco was recorded for a potential DVD that has yet to be released by the band and may not be.
 Since the end of the 2005 tour, the band has not reconvened due to the members' various other commitments.

 In the summer of 2006, Soto was selected as the "temporary" lead vocalist for Journey replacing Steve Augeri.

 Historically, Neal Schon and Deen Castronovo have also played together in Journey, Bad English, Hardline, and Paul Rodgers' backing band.
 Castronovo also played on Schon's song "Smoke of the Revolution" from the Late Nite album.
+In 2014, Castronovo and Mendoza again joined Schon on his So U solo album.

-In 2019, Schon, Castronovo and Mendoza toured together in Neal Schon's Journey Through Time.
+In 2019, Schon, Castronovo and Mendoza toured together in Neal Schon's Journey Through Time, which also included former Journey keyboardist Gregg Rolie.